Garrett Brock Trapnell: Hijacking and trial

 On January 28, 1972, Trapnell, using a .45 caliber pistol he had smuggled aboard inside a plaster cast on his arm, hijacked TWA Flight #2 from Los Angeles to New York while over Chicago.
 Trapnell demanded $306,800 in cash (to recoup the loss of a recent court case), the release of Angela Davis (as well as that of a friend of his who was also imprisoned), and a formal pardon from President Richard Nixon.
 The FBI was able to retake the aircraft during a crew switch at Kennedy Airport; Trapnell was shot and wounded but no one else was hurt.
 Trapnell's skyjacking came after a string of similar domestic incidents (especially Cuba-bound hijackings) and was directly responsible for an overhaul of security procedures by the Federal Aviation Administration that remained in place until the September 11 attacks almost 30 years later.

 At trial he pleaded insanity, claiming that he suffered from multiple personality disorder and schizophrenia and that the hijacking was actually committed by an alter ego named "Greg Ross."
 This position was discredited when the prosecution produced audio recordings from an interview with Trapnell, recorded months before the hijacking, in which he had boasted to a journalist of his skill at faking insanity.
 Nevertheless, the trial still ended in a hung jury when a lone juror (a social worker by profession) held out for acquittal.
-At his retrial four months later, however, he was convicted and sentenced to life imprisonment.
+At his retrial four months later, however, he was convicted and sentenced to life imprisonment, which was affirmed on appeal.
 His subsequent incarceration at USP Marion, the first federal supermax prison, was marked by continued scheming and criminal endeavour.